elementor/elementor-developers-docs/src/form-fields/field-validation.md

 }
 ```

-If the field value is valid, the server will process the form submission.
-Otherwise, an ajax handler will be sent with the error message.
+This method accepts three parameters.
+The `$field` parameter is an instance of the field itself.
+The `$record` parameter is an instance of the form record containong the user data.
+The `$ajax_handler` parameter is an instance of form ajax, responsible for handling the form ajax.

 ## Field Controls